-Melody West - Executive Director
+Melody West - Chief Executive Officer

-George Hightower, MD - Medical Director
+George Hightower, MD - Chief Medical Officer

 Dr. Hightower grew up in the inner city of Los Angeles.
 He dreamed of becoming either a doctor or a professional basketball player.
 He almost achieved both goals.
 At Whitter College, In 1978 he was named Whittier College Athlete of the Year.
 That same year he was named Captain of the Basketball Team and led his team in representing the U.S. in the Jones Cup Tournament in Taiwan.
 Eventually, he was twice inducted into the Whittier College Athletic Hall of Fame.